banyanlogic/website/BL4.0-reference.md

 Who holds the evolution decision: Srini (founding selection authority) + Practitioner Evaluators (Y2+ community signal) + Darshan as future BL partner.
 No unilateral change.
 No silent drift.

 What never changes: HUMS as the axle.
-Architecture at the center hub.
 The honest-selection posture.
 The Banyan root.

 ### Competitive Landscape — AI and Automation Literacy